UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

       ( ap inv-computational-Id (right-unit-concat-computational-Id))
 ```

-#### The groupoidal laws for the judgmentally right unital concatenation operation
+#### The groupoidal laws for the strictly right unital concatenation operation

-Associativity follows from a similar computation as for the judgmentally left
+Associativity follows from a similar computation as for the strictly left unital
-unital concatenation operation.
+concatenation operation.

 ```agda
 module _